A cone theorem for nef curves: Preliminaries

 \section{Preliminaries}

-We first fix notation.
 Suppose $X$ is a normal projective variety.
-I will let $N^{1}(X) = NS(X) \otimes \mathbb{R}$ denote the N\'eron-Severi space of $\mathbb{R}$-Cartier divisors up to numerical equivalence, and $N_{1}(X)$ the dual space of curves up to numerical equivalence.
+We will let $N^{1}(X) = NS(X) \otimes \mathbb{R}$ denote the N\'eron-Severi space of $\mathbb{R}$-Cartier $\mathbb{R}$-Weil divisors up to numerical equivalence and $N_{1}(X)$ the dual space of curves up to numerical equivalence.
 As we run the minimal model program we will need to be careful to distinguish between divisors (or curves) and their numerical equivalence classes.
-If $D$ is a Cartier divisor, I will denote the numerical class of $D$ by $[D] \in N^{1}(X)$, and similarly for curves.
+If $D$ is a Cartier divisor, we will denote the numerical class of $D$ by $[D] \in N^{1}(X)$, and similarly for curves.